It can be tricky to get your hands on rabbit for raw dog food, so today I’m sharing where you can find it, along with tips of how to get a deal on it.

 I will say that Wally surprised me as far as eating rabbit is concerned.
 He’ll usually eat anything that makes it into his bowl come dinnertime, but every now and then he doesn’t seem to care too much for rabbit texture.

-I already told you about his dislike for rabbit heads, but he also wouldn’t eat the ground rabbit I ordered from Raw Feeding Miami by itself.
+He wouldn’t eat the ground rabbit I ordered from Raw Feeding Miami by itself.
 He does, however, devour it when I mix something else in with it.
 Smh.

 However, he did gobble up the rabbit grinds I had him taste test from J and A Farms.
 That’s without mixing anything else in with it.